Learners who are cerebrally, physically as well as intellectually challenged are admitted to the Functional Phase.

 There are eleven (11) class groups with ages ranging between 7 and 18 years.

 Learners in the Functional Phase require lots of individual assistance and therefore every educator has a class assistant.
-Many learners have facilitators, who are remunerated by the parents, to provide assistance to the more handicapped learners.
+Many learners have facilitators, who are remunerated by their parents, to provide assistance to more handicapped learners.

 Most learners in the Functional Phase receive physiotherapy.

 Learners in the Vocational Phase are prepared for the World of Work.
-At the end of their schooling, learners are supported with applications for work in a protected / sheltered or open job market.
-Ideally, as many learners as possible should be placed in the open labour market.
+At the end of their schooling, learners are supported with future planning and applications for work in a protected / sheltered or open job market.
+An occupational therapist is involved in finding suitable positions in the labour market, liaising with businesses, and placing learners.
 For this, we need the willingness of business enterprises to provide learners with appropriate opportunities.
-An occupational therapist is involved in finding suitable positions in the labour market, liaising with businesses and placing learners.
 It is very important that the parents of these learners are also involved in the whole process.